 I refrained from buying white pepper for years because each container had a musky, dank, rancid odor and flavor which can be attributed to poor processing.
 White pepper should have a bright heat and a pleasant peppery fragrance.
 I have also had this issue with black ground pepper and peppercorns.
 Rancid food of any kind is not only unpleasant, it is not healthy to ingest.

-I devoted time to research peppercorns and found a beautifully curated sampler offered by Sir Spice (Here).
-This unique sampler of black peppercorns are grown in various regions and named accordingly.
+I devoted time to research peppercorns and found a beautifully curated sampler offered by Sir Spice. **Update** I’m sad to say, I believe he has closed his shop.** This unique sampler of black peppercorns are grown in various regions and named accordingly.
 The peppercorns develop slightly different flavor profiles and produce distinct characteristics due to the soil and climate of their particular growing area.
 It is very similar to sourcing coffee.
 Sir Spice offers several interesting sampler options.
+Penzy’s does offer several of the peppercorns shown.
+I hope you can find them.
+I’ll keep searching for another source.

 I do not receive any benefit from these recommendations; however, because spices offer health benefits along with flavor, I hope you set a high standard when purchasing them.
 They should be fragrant, not dull.
 And, they definitely should not taste rancid or have a rancid odor due to poor processing!